biovcnet/python/Lesson4LiveDemo/README.md

-#manipulating .fasta plain text files
+##Manipulating .fasta plain text files

 A FASTA file is one of the most common text files used in bioinformatics across all platforms.
 It is a plain-text file of single-letter nucleotide sequences or amino acid sequences.